Volkswagen Group Ireland

 VGIE trades as Volkswagen Ireland, Audi Ireland, SEAT Ireland, CUPRA Ireland, ŠKODA Ireland and Volkswagen Commercial Vehicles Ireland.

-This statement sets out our activities and work on Modern Slavery completed within the financial year which ended 31 December 2021.
+This statement sets out our activities and work on Modern Slavery completed within the financial year which ended 31 December 2022.
 This statement also incorporates the Business and Human Rights statement of VWAG, which sets Volkswagen Group’s global approach, processes and principles to combat slavery and human trafficking.
 The VWAG statement is a global statement which is updated annually.
 Where applicable, VGIE has adopted these or similar processes in its operations in Ireland.
+For the latest version of the VWAG statement, please see the link below:

 In the event that any of VGIE’s business partners are found to be engaging in slavery or other unethical working practices, it will take steps to address those issues with this business partner, seek to drive improved standards and, if necessary, terminate its relationships with any such business partners.